Chemistry: A LevelBack

 What do I need to study this subject?

-You need at least 5 A*-C grades at GCSE with at least a grade B/6 in Maths and C/5 English language as well as BB in Double Science.
-You also need an average GCSE score of 36 or above.
+You need a grade 6 in Maths and 5 English language as well as 6/6 in Double Science.
+You also need an average GCSE score of 34 or above.

 What can I do to prepare myself to study this subject?